Zakka01/Born2beroot/README.md

-*This project has been created as part of the 42 curriculum by zakka01*
+*This project has been created as part of the 42 curriculum by zahrabar*

 ## Description